bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach is to change an array. .map is a new changed array.

 2. Explain the difference between a callback and a higher order function.
+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it

 3. What is closure?
+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables.
 4. Describe the four rules of the 'this' keyword.
+    1. When a function is called in the global scope, the this reference is by default bound to the global object (window in the browser, or global in Node.js).
+    2. When a function is called with a context object, the this reference will be bound to this object.
+    3. .call, .apply and .bind can all be used at the call site to explicitly bind this.
+    4. JavaScript determines the value of this at runtime, based on the current context.
+So this can sometimes point to something other than what you expect.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? he super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ### Task 1 - Project Set up